RobertAhlin/emx/README.md

 2. HTML and CSS - for the front end.
 3. Django - using Django as a foundation.
 4. Cloudinary - to host images.
-5. Summernote - to apply a wysiwyg editor.
+5. Summernote - to apply a WYSIWYG editor.
 6. Bootstrap - for design.

 ## <a id="models"></a>Database models